-He has tried 17 federal jury trials to verdict, including most recently as lead trial counsel for the government in the Galleon case United States v.
-Raj Rajaratnam, the largest insider trading case in history.
-Prior to joining Dechert, Mr. Streeter served as Deputy Chief of the Criminal Division and as an Assistant U.S. Attorney in the Southern District of New York for more than 11 years.
-In addition to the Rajaratnam case, he successfully investigated and tried numerous other complicated securities fraud cases, including Marc Dreier’s $700 million fraud that victimized various hedge funds, a two-month long accounting fraud trial against the CEO of Duane Reade drug store chain and an insider trading trial against a partner at Ernst & Young.
+He represents companies, financial institutions and individuals in government investigations, civil litigation, internal investigations and at trial.
+During the course of his career he has tried eighteen federal jury trials and two bench trials.
+Prior to joining Dechert in early 2012, Mr. Streeter served as an Assistant U.S. Attorney in the Southern District of New York from 2000 - 2012.
+While at the U.S. Attorney’s Office he was lead trial counsel for the government in the Galleon case United States v.
+Raj Rajaratnam, one of the largest insider trading cases in history.
+He also served as the Deputy Chief of the Criminal Division and on the Securities and Commodities Fraud Task Force.
+In those roles he investigated and prosecuted a wide array of federal securities fraud offenses and coordinated parallel civil proceedings with the Securities and Exchange Commission.
+In addition to the Rajaratnam case, he successfully prosecuted Marc Dreier’s US$700 million fraud that victimized various hedge funds, tried a two-month long accounting fraud case against the CEO of the Duane Reade drug store chain, and tried an insider trading case against a partner at Ernst & Young.
 He also has significant appellate experience, having successfully briefed and argued 16 appeals before the Second Circuit.

 Colgate University, A.B., 1990, cum laude, Recipient of Award for Most Outstanding History Student

 Northwestern University School of Law, J.D., 1994, cum laude, Associate Articles Editor of the Northwestern University Law Review, Recipient of the William Jennings Bryan Award as winner of the Northwestern University Moot Court Competition